 No, VA does not consider age as a criterion for TDIU benefits eligibility.
 Therefore, the criteria remain the same even if the applicant retired long ago.

-Can I collect Individual Unemployability and Social Security Disability Benefits Simultaneously?
+Can I Collect Individual Unemployability and Social Security Disability Benefits Simultaneously?

 Yes, veterans can simultaneously qualify for TDUI and SSDI benefits without offsets.